robinhood/faust/docs/developerguide/partition_assignor.rst

 The `StreamPartitionAssignor
 <https://github.com/apache/kafka/blob/trunk/streams/src/main/java/org/apache/kafka/streams/processor/internals/StreamPartitionAssignor.java>`_
-used by KafkaStreams works as follows:
+used by Kafka Streams works as follows:

 1. Check all repartition source topics and use internal topic manager to make sure they have been created with the right number of partitions.